Ayushisri29/Drum-kit/README.md

 # Drum-kit
-using HTML, CSS and javascript when we press key sound of that key automaticallhy come
+using HTML, CSS and javascript when we press key sound of that key automatically come